 And in that sense, it's illegitimate.

-He's an illegitimate president in my mind.
+He's an illegitimate president, in my mind.

-Would you be my vice presidential president?
+Would you be my vice president of Sir Henry?

 Folks, look, I absolutely agree.